rSignal86/BuddyLabelMaker/README.md

 You don't.
 That is the beauty of it.
 Download `BuddyLabelMaker.html`.
 Double-click it.
 Boom.
 You are now a label-making logistics expert.
-Works on Windows, Mac, Linux, or that old toaster running Netscape (if it supports HTML5 canvas). you can also run it on your webserver from 1995 if you want to i give a shit.
+Works on Windows, Mac, Linux, or that old toaster running Netscape (if it supports HTML5 canvas). you can also run it on your webserver from 1995 if you want as long it can handle HTML 5 and Canvas, i give a shit.

 ---

 ## Features

 - Parse ADIF files faster than you can say "CQ"
-- **QSL-BY-BUREAU Sync:** Automatically filters out non-bureau and unknown prefixes (Snitcher approves)
+- **QSL-BY-BUREAU Sync:** Automatically filters out non-bureau and unknown prefixes
 - Drag & Scale layout editor right inside your browser
 - Exports to a continuously paging PDF (perfect for your *Buddy* printer to snip-snip)
 - Dark mode aesthetics, because we are serious operators